 These gloves are soft, breathable, and protect hands and arms all the way to the elbow.
 Cowhide sleeves protect the arms, and soft, washable goatskin leather covers the hands.

-Includes a natural storage bag, making the perfect gift-wrap all for under $25.00.
+Includes a natural storage bag, making the perfect gift-wrap.

 Click here for more information to to purchase: Rose Gardening Gloves.

 This Stainless Compost Pail is a definite must have for your composting friends and family.
 The compost pail looks beautiful and clean on the counter, and keeps the fruit flies and odors away.
 Plus, this pail is dishwasher safe!
-Comes with dual charcoal filters and on sale for $22.49.
+Comes with dual charcoal filters.

 Here’s a link to order: Stainless Steel Compost Pail.